 I’ve recently joined the Facebook group Zero Waste Ireland and it’s really opened my eyes to the extent of waste we send to landfill in this country.
 So i audited all of our purchases in an effort to reduce the amount of waste we use, particularly if it’s not compostable, biodegradable or recyclable and I’ve uploaded a post of new My Low-waste Shopping List

 Okay so you want to get in on this zero waste lark, but you’re worried that it’s going to be so expensive and time-consuming!
 Well it needn’t be.
-You decide what works and doesn’t for you.
+You decide what works for you and what doesn’t and just do that.
 It’s not an all or nothing situation so just make the changes that suit where you are at here and now.

 Here are some painless ways to start your journey towards zero waste living.